 SyncML is an application protocol transported over HTTP.
 This means that SyncML requests can be considered common HTTP traffic.
-A web load balancer can therefore be used to balance the incoming load amongst different nodes of a Funambol server cluster.
+A web load balancer (see Figure 5) can therefore be used to balance the incoming load amongst different nodes of a Data Synchronization Service cluster.
+In this respect the nodes in the cluster all perform the same function and can be used interchangeably for each SyncML request.